-This program is an automated trading system that can autonomously trade the DASH / BTC and ETH / BTC pairs in the Coinbase Pro exchange.
+This program is an automated trading system that can autonomously trade the XTZ / BTC and ETH / BTC pairs in the Coinbase Pro exchange.

 Keep in mind that trading is a risky activity that can involve a loss of money.
 You should only invest the amount you can afford to lose.